ucb-rit/savio-training-containers-2021/containers.md

  - Manage complex dependencies/installations by using containers for modular computational workflows/pipelines, one workflow per container.
  - Provide a reproducible environment:
      - for yourself in the future,
-     - for others (lab members),
+     - for others (e.g., your collaborators),
      - for software you develop and want to distribute,
      - for a publication.
- - Flexibility in using various software or application versions:
+ - Flexibility in using various OS, software, or application versions:
      - use outdated or updated versions of software or OS
      - use an OS you don't have.
      - test your code on various configurations or OSes.